 There’s No Party like a Post-Race Party

 Running a 5k or even a 10k is fun, but it’s not that big of a deal.
-Half marathons are much greater of an accomplishment and waiting to celebrate you at that finish line is typically a DJ, tons of free food (the best part) and free samples of protein bars, supplements and all sorts of stuff you’ll want to stuff in your bag before you limp back to your car.
+Half marathons are a bigger accomplishment.
+Waiting to celebrate at the finish line is typically a DJ, free food and samples of protein bars and supplements.
+You’ll find all sorts of stuff you’ll want to stuff in your bag before you limp back to your car.

 Not Many People Have This Accomplishment

-When you’re at the starting line for a race it might feel like the whole world is about to run along the course and you’re going to be trampled and left in the dust but it’s actually a much smaller number.
+When you’re at the starting line for a race it might feel like the whole world is there and you’re going to be trampled and left in the dust.
+But much to your surprise it’s actually a much smaller number.
 According to Running USA only 1,986,600 people in the United States completed a half marathon in 2015.
 That may sound like a lot but compared to the more than 300 million people that live in the United States it’s hardly even a fraction!
 Being part of that small number is a crazy accomplishment.
 Getting to be part of the even smaller number of people that have run multiple half marathons is even crazier!

 Calories on Fire!

-This has never been an important part of training for a half marathon for me, and it shouldn’t be for you either.
-Regardless of your motivation behind running one, you are obviously going to burn more calories than you did before you started training and you’ll notice the number on the scale going down the further you get into your training.
+This has never been an important part of training for me, and it shouldn’t be for you either.
+Regardless of your motivation, you are obviously going to burn more calories than you did before you started training.
+You’ll notice the number on the scale going down the further you get into your training.

 13.1 miles of the Rock Star Treatment

-Like I said earlier, those super long training runs can get tedious and a bit boring when you’re out there on your own.
+Like I said earlier, those long training runs can get tedious and boring when you’re out there by yourself.
 On race day this will be totally different.
 You get 13.1 miles of people you don’t even know cheering you on and empowering you to the finish line, and you’ll feel like a total rock star!

 13.1 The “I Just Crossed the Finish Line” Feeling